DorKaminsky/go-app-demo/candidate-setup-instructions.md

 ## 🎯 Assessment Approach: Fork Workflow

-**Recommended Approach:** Fork the repository to your own GitHub account.
+**Approach:** Fork the repository to your own GitHub account to complete this assessment.

 **Why Fork?**
 - ✅ You have full control over your fork
-- ✅ You can commit and push freely
+- ✅ You can commit and push freely without restrictions
 - ✅ Easy to share your work via pull request
+- ✅ Allows GitHub Actions to run in your account

 ---